anaskhalid98/anaskhalid98/README.md

 ## I am a software engineering student at ENSIAS Rabat

-- 🔭 I’m currently a second year software engineering student
+- 🔭 I’m currently a third year software engineering student
 - 😜 I speak Java and JS
 - 👯 I’m looking to collaborate with other content creators
 - 🏐 I love playing volleyball and video games !